giga1699/GCTools/README.txt

 Contributing to GCTools
 	Contributions to the code of GCTools are always welcome.
 This is why we have released the code under the GPL v3 license.
 If you haven't already, feel free to fork our project on the GitHub site.
 	Additionally, if you'd like to become a long-term contributor to GCTools, please send us an e-mail at webmaster@gigacreations.net with some more information about you so we can add you as a contributor to the GitHub repository.
+Installing GCTools
+Getting the files
+	There are multiple ways to obtain the GCTools files.
+Each way has it's own little path, and each has advantages/disadvantages.
+If you want a stable release, please make sure you read this section carefully.
+If you want the most bleeding-edge release that probably hasn't been tested, then you should follow the Git instructions.
+From our Website
+	From time-to-time we will release a version of GCTools that we feel is stable.
+It will be found at our project page on http://www.gigacreations.net/gctools/.
+This page will provide you with a link to download any of our stable releases.
+If you have problems getting the release, please use the support, or contact, pages to report the issue.
+From our Git repository
+	The Git repository is the central location for all GCTools files.
+It is constantly being updated with new designs, bugfixes, refined features, etc. Our Git repository is on GitHub at http://github.com/giga1699/GCTools.
+From there you can download a zip archive of the current files, or get the address to pull the data using Git on your own system.
+	If you wish for GCTools to be up-to-date, you should use Git on your system.
+It will allow you to pull the updated code with a single command.
+You must keep in mind that the code you pull from our Git repository may not be tested, and could break parts of GCTools that are already in place.
+Enabling GCTools on your web server
+	There are numerous ways to utilize GCTools within your existing, or new, code.
+Our recommendation is to put the GCTools files in another directory on your web server that is not accessible from the internet.
+Then, go into your php.ini file, and add the path to GCTools into the default include path for PHP.
+When you do that, be sure to make the path to GCTools, and the files, readable by your web server user.
+They SHOULD NOT be writable by that user.
 GCTools Files
 autoload.inc.php
 Class Variables